 Events that occur after the Statement of Net Position/Balance Sheet date but before the financial statements are available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the Statement of Net Position date are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after the Statement of Net Position/Balance Sheet date require disclosure in the accompanying notes.
-Management of the School District evaluated the activity of the School District through February 27, 2020 and determined that the following subsequent events had occurred which required disclosure in the notes to the financial statements:
+Management of the School District evaluated the activity of the School District through April 1, 2022 and determined that no events requiring disclosure have occurred.